nlohmann/json/README.md

 There are myriads of [JSON](http://json.org) libraries out there, and each may even have its reason to exist.
 Our class had these design goals:

 - **Trivial integration**.
-Our whole code consists of just two files: A header file `JSON.h` and a source file `JSON.cc`.
+Our whole code consists of a class in just two files: A header file `JSON.h` and a source file `JSON.cc`.
 That's it.
 No library, no subproject, no dependencies.
 The class is written in vanilla C++11.
-All in all, the class should require no adjustment of your compiler flags or project settings.
+All in all, everything should require no adjustment of your compiler flags or project settings.

 - **Intuitive syntax**.
 In languages such as Python, JSON feels like a first class data type.
-We used all the operator magic of C++ to achieve the same feeling in your code.
-Check out the [examples below](#examples) and you know, what I mean.
+We used all the operator magic of modern C++ to achieve the same feeling in your code.
+Check out the [examples below](#examples) and the [reference](https://github.com/nlohmann/json/blob/master/Reference.md), and you know, what I mean.

 - **Serious testing**.
 Our library is heavily unit-tested and covers [100%](https://coveralls.io/r/nlohmann/json) of the code, including all exceptional behavior.
 Furthermore, we use [Valgrind](http://valgrind.org) to make sure no memory leaks exist.